Cameron County, Texas: Government and infrastructure

-Politics
+Government and politics

 Cameron County has historically leaned toward the Democratic Party in presidential elections, supporting the party in all but three between 1960 and 2020.
 Republican candidate George W. Bush carried the county in the 2004 election, but no Republican would do so again until Donald Trump won in 2024.
 Many voters supported Trump while voting for down-ballot Democratic politicians.
 Trump outperformed Ted Cruz in the area in the 2024 election.
 Trump's 2016 showing of 32.0% was the lowest received by a Republican candidate in the county since Alf Landon in 1936.
 Four years later, however, Trump's performance of 43% in 2020 was the best for a Republican in the county since 2004, while in 2024, Trump won the county with a majority of 52.51% as part of the continued Republican trend in the Rio Grande Valley.
 The New York Times stated that Elon Musk placed significant economic development in the county, opposed illegal immigration, and did considerable campaigning for Trump in Cameron County, so "Mr. Trump didn't have to campaign very hard in Cameron."

 In the Texas House of Representatives, Cameron County is covered by districts 35, 37, and 38.